 Chaplain's Office Grants for service, study, or experiential learning that relates to or embodies expressions of spirituality or religious faith are awarded three times a year: Winter, spring, and summer breaks.
-The funds for these grants come from several sources, each has its own set of criteria.
-Students are encouraged to read the detailed descriptions below to determine which grants may apply to the experience they wish to submit a break grant application (DOC).
+The funds for these grants come from several sources, and each has its own set of criteria.
+Students are encouraged to read the detailed descriptions below to determine which grants may apply to the experience for which they wish to submit a grant application (DOC).
 Students who receive a winter or spring break grant remain eligible to apply for a summer break grant.
 Submit a grant application (login required).

 Note: Except for the Warner Hall Grant, Chaplain's Office grants may not be used to cover expenses related to credit-bearing academic courses (e.g., tuition, fees, travel, lodging, etc.).
 The application deadlines for 2015-2016 are:

 (Available for winter, spring, and summer breaks)

-Spiritual Exploration/Staley Grants are awarded to students for short-term study, service, or mission, either domestic or international, that relates to or embodies expressions of spirituality or religious faith.
+Spiritual Exploration/Staley Grants are awarded to students for short-term study, service, mission, or experiential learning, either domestic or international, that relates to or embodies expressions of spirituality or religious faith.
 The maximum grant award is $500 for winter or spring break, and $3,000 for summer break.